danielharrell/does_music_move/does_music_move.md

 dream to observe it, that we can know it for the dream it is.

-We can give the same answer to the question of why our experience of music would still seem so real, even if we were convinced---say, by my account tonight---that it was merely a dream.
-There is nothing *in* the music to tell us so, even if there is *an account* of the music to tell us so.
+We can give this same answer to the question of why our experience of music would still seem so real, even if we were convinced---say, by my account tonight---that it was merely a dream.
+For there is nothing *in* the music to tell us so, even if there is *an account* of the music to tell us so.
 And again, this is because we hear music as music only by inhabiting it, past the point of any account we might give of it.

-This sort of answer, then, points to perhaps the most decisive, if negative, feature of our inhabitance of the world.
+This answer, then, points to perhaps the most decisive, if negative, feature of our inhabitance of the world.
 There is nothing we might encounter in the world---motion, for example---to tell us the encounter is illusory.
 And if there were, then we wouldn't be having the encounter.
 So for all we know, at least from within the world, we might be dreaming.
-Arguing against this prospect, to be sure, is our sense that this is indeed the world, which is to say, our sense that we are surrounded by beings rather than seemings, and encounter these beings from a being rather than seeming of our own.
+Telling against this prospect, to be sure, is our sense that this is indeed the world we inhabit; which is to say, our sense that we are surrounded, finally, by beings rather than seemings, and that we encounter these beings from a being rather than seeming of our own.
 But this sense, it appears, can never be decisive.
 For the cost of inhabiting the world, on this argument, is to be past the point of knowing whether this inhabitance is but a dream.

 This, then, is what I take to be the importance of the problem with our talking as if music moved.